yazanmwk/TypeSymbol/README.md

 | `sum_(i=1)^n i^2` | **∑ᵢ₌₁ⁿ i²** |

 *Transforms follow your [config](docs/install.md) (Greek, operators, integrals, sums, products, limits, transforms, set logic, probability/statistics, scripts, and more).
 Use `typesymbol test "..."` to preview any string.*

 ---

+## What this is

+TypeSymbol is a local, system-wide typing engine for math notation.

+Instead of switching tools or opening symbol pickers, you keep typing in plain text and TypeSymbol expands it into Unicode math where you already work: notes, chats, docs, editors, and browsers.

+It is built for one goal: reduce friction between thinking in math and writing in software.

+---